Lawyers Skilled in Product Liability Lawsuits

 Legal Guidance for Those Injured by Defective Products

 Anidjar & Levine offers capable representation in hip replacement mass tort litigation.
-Having pursued numerous successful claims against manufacturers, our defective product lawyers can help you assert a claim for damages if you were harmed by a faulty device in Fort Lauderdale or surrounding cities.
+Having pursued numerous successful claims against manufacturers, our Fort Lauderdale Product Liability Lawyers can help you assert a claim for damages if you were harmed by a faulty device in Fort Lauderdale or surrounding cities.
 We offer comprehensive counseling and advocacy to victims throughout Miami-Dade County.
 If your hip replacement device failed, call us today at 800-747-3733 for an initial consultation at no cost.
 You can also contact us via our online form.